It's a New Day in Public Health.

 Frequently Asked Questions

-- Who is eligible?
+- Am I eligible?

 - What happens after I apply?

-- Treatment may be paid by Medicaid.
+- Treatment may also be covered by Medicaid.

-Additional Information
+More Information

 Connect with DOH